sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 3. Click on "Create" button on the right corner.
 4. Fill the name field with "Marinara Sauce".
 5. Fill the Photo url field with "https://goodmealplan.com/pictures/Marinara%20Sauce.jpg".
-5. Fill the viedo url field with "https://www.youtube.com/watch?v=q35rhlsJ-v0".
+6. Fill the viedo url field with "https://www.youtube.com/watch?v=q35rhlsJ-v0".
-5. Check whether the images are embedded as thumbnails within the meal details.
-6. Verify that the videos are embedded and playable within the meal details.
-7. Ensure that the embedded images and videos are clearly distinguishable and identifiable.
+7. Click on play button of the embedded video and it should be controlled (played and paused).
-8. Attempt to click on the embedded images to view them in full size, if applicable.
+8. After the video is played click on full screen button of the embedded video and it should be play in full screen.
+Click back to normal size.

 ## Expected Behaviour:

-In the meal planner interface, images and videos associated with meals should be embedded as thumbnails and playable content, respectively, rather than displayed as plain text or URLs.
-This enhancement should improve the user experience by providing a more visually appealing and intuitive way to view and interact with meal-related media.
+1. In the meals list view for the meal with Name en 'Marinara Sauce' see the Photo url column value displayed as a thumbnail.
+2. In the meals list view for the meal with Name en 'Marinara Sauce' see the video url column value displayed as a embedded video.
+3. In the meals list view for the meal with Name en 'Marinara Sauce' Clicking on the play button will display the video.
+4. The displayed video for the meal with Name en 'Marinara Sauce' can be played in full screen.

 ## Test Results:
 Test Case Passed.